Court-Pencil/Game-Trivia/README.md

 ### UX Design

 The UX design of the quiz focuses on clarity, simplicity, and ease of use to ensure a smooth experience for all users.
 The interface avoids unnecessary visual clutter, presenting only essential elements such as the current question, answer options, and score, which helps maintain focus and reduce cognitive load.
-The linear structure—Start → Quiz → Results—provides a clear and intuitive flow, allowing users to navigate the quiz without confusion.
+The linear structure, Start → Quiz → Results—provides a clear and intuitive flow, allowing users to navigate the quiz without confusion.
 Consistent styling, readable typography, and clear visual feedback for correct and incorrect answers enhance user engagement and make the experience more interactive.
 The end screen delivers a concise summary of the user’s performance along with a motivational message and a replay option, supporting continued participation and learning.
-Overall, the design prioritises accessibility, responsiveness, and user enjoyment across all devices
+Overall, the design prioritises accessibility, responsiveness, and user enjoyment across all devices.

 ![Wireframe-Mobile](src/docs/mobile-wireframe.png)
 ![Wireframe-Tablet](src/docs/tablet-wireframe.png)